 As the farm will likely be out of operation for several months during the first few years of development and installation, we estimate the days of operations during these years to be 100, 200, and 300 respectively in the low, best, and high cases.
 In all cases, we assume that the solar module efficiency reduces by 0.5% each year.

-Finally, we assume an average of 4.38 peak sun hours based on data for Southeast Asia (detailed in Table 3) – selecting the number based on representativeness of the region and of a potential offshore island farm.
+Finally, we assume an average of 4.38 peak sun hours based on data for Southeast Asia (detailed in Table 3), selecting the number based on representativeness of the region and of a potential offshore island farm.

 Table 3: Peak sun hours for Southeast Asian countries based on minimum technical potential global horizontal irradiance (GHI).
 Minimum GHI data obtained from the “Global Solar Atlas 2.0”.
 (Global Solar Atlas, n.d.)